-Here's what I'm working on.
+Here's what I am working on:

 Here's what I've been focusing on: